-ACRA regulates business registrations, financial reporting, public accountants and corporate service providers.
-It administers legislation such as the Accounting and Corporate Regulatory Authority Act 2004 and the Companies Act
+The Accounting and Corporate Regulatory Authority (ACRA) regulates business registrations, financial reporting, public accountants and corporate service providers.
+It administers legislation such as the Accounting and Corporate Regulatory Authority Act 2004 and the Companies Act 1967.

-1967 .
 On 1 April 2023, ACRA, the Singapore Accountancy Commission (SAC) and the Accounting Standards Council (ASC) merged as one entity, taking on the name of ACRA.

-The CCCS is Singapore's competition regulator and consumer protection authority.
+The Competition and Consumer Commission of Singapore (CCCS) is Singapore's competition regulator and consumer protection authority.
 It administers and enforces the Competition Act 2004, investigates anti-competitive conduct in Singapore and administers the Consumer Protection (Fair Trading) Act 2003.

-The CPIB is responsible for investigating and preventing corruption, and is the only agency authorised to investigate corruption offences under the Prevention of Corruption Act 1960 (PCA).
+The Corrupt Practices Investigation Bureau (CPIB) is responsible for investigating and preventing corruption, and is the only agency authorised to investigate corruption offences under the Prevention of Corruption Act 1960 (PCA).
 It may additionally investigate corruption-related offences in legislation such as the Penal Code.